Homestay Host Agreement Contract (Canada)

 Host absences overnight or for longer periods

-You must organize alternative arrangements for your Homestay student in your absence and obtain approval for these arrangements from EA.
+You must organize alternative arrangements for your Homestay student in your absence and obtain approval for these arrangements from ET.

 Student absence overnight or for longer periods

-As your student is living away from home in a foreign country, the student may need time to adjust to expectations in Seattle concerning matters such as water, Internet or electricity use, communication styles and food.
-If a serious concern arises, EA should to be advised.
+As your student is living away from home in a foreign country, the student may need time to adjust to expectations in Vancouver concerning matters such as water, Internet or electricity use, communication styles and food.
+If a serious concern arises, ET should to be advised.

 Leave this empty:

 If you have questions about the contents of this document, you can email the document owner.